jmgirard/DARMA/index.md

 ## Citation
 Users must agree to cite the following article in all publications making use of DARMA:

 Girard, J. M., & Wright, A. G. C. (in press).
-DARMA: Dual Axis Rating and Media Annotation.
-Behavior Research Methods.
+DARMA: Dual Axis Rating and Media Annotation. *Behavior Research Methods*.

 @article{DARMA,
 author = {Girard, Jeffrey M and Wright, Aidan G C},